Skip to main content

 State Lottery Tax Rates: All 50 States + DC

 State lottery tax rates range from 0% to 10.9%.
+New York taxes prizes at the highest rate of any state that runs a lottery.
 Nine states have no income tax, and California specifically exempts lottery winnings from state taxation.
-The following table shows the top state tax rate applied to lottery winnings in each state.
+Five states run no lottery at all, so a resident who wins another state's game owes their home state's income tax instead.
+The following table shows the top state tax applied to lottery prizes in each state.

 Arizona2.50%